Higher-order correlations between different moments of two flow amplitudes in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: Definitions and scope

 \section{Definitions and scope}

 This article presents the experimental measurements of the AC observables in their simplest realization which involves only two flow amplitudes, evaluated for three different pairs of harmonics chosen to be the same as the ones studied in Ref.~\cite{Parkkila:2021yha}.
 For a given pair of different harmonics $(m,n)$, measuring the genuine correlations between $v_m^{2a}$ and $v_n^{2b}$ with AC observables (where $a$ and $b$ are non-equal positive integers) leads to independent information, due to the uniqueness of each multivariate cumulant.
-Therefore, this analysis focuses on the following new flow observables: $\AC_{2,1}(m,n)$, $\AC_{3,1}(m,n)$, and $\AC_{4,1}(m,n)$, to study correlations of the 2nd, 3rd, and 4th moment of $v_m^2$ with the 1st moment of $v_n^2$.
-Two remarks have to be made: the lowest-order AC, $\AC_{1,1}(m,n)$, corresponds to the well-known $\SC(m,n)$ (Eq.~\eqref{eq:SC2h}), showing that AC are a natural generalization of SC.
+Therefore, this analysis focuses on the following new $\AC_{a,b}(m,n)$ flow observables: $\AC_{2,1}(m,n)$, $\AC_{3,1}(m,n)$, and $\AC_{4,1}(m,n)$, to study correlations of the second, third, and fourth moments of $v_m^2$ with the first moment of $v_n^2$.
+Two remarks have to be made: the lowest-order AC, $\AC_{1,1}(m,n)$, corresponds to the well-known $\SC(m,n)$ (Eq.~\eqref{eq:SC2h}), showing that ACs are a natural generalization of SCs.
 Furthermore, AC observables are invariant under a simultaneous permutation of the indices and the harmonics, e.g., ${\rm AC}_{a,b}(m,n) = {\rm AC}_{b,a}(n,m)$.
 These properties will be exploited in Sec.~\ref{sec:results} to discuss the comparisons between $\AC_{a,b}(m,n)$ and $\AC_{a,b}(n,m)$.